-Scottish public relations agency Holyrood Partnership has made two new client wins.
+Scottish public relations agency Holyrood PR has made two new client wins.

 It is now providing a full digital and offline PR service to specialist health and beauty outlet, DollyLeo Apothecary and new family dining restaurant The Yard, Leith.